 Back in 2014, we were one of the first websites in the world to review the original Relio cube light.
 Back at the time, there was very little competition when it came to small, portable quality LEDs.
 Since then many things changed and there is now an ample amount of different shapes, sizes, prices, and types of compact LEDs for photographers and videographers.
 This is why Relio had to reinvent itself.
 The new Relio 2 – currently on Kickstarter might look fairly similar to the original version on the outside but inside it is a very different light with a very high-end target audience and a whole range of interesting accessories.

-We recently had a talk with Marco Bozzola, the founder of Relio and learned many interesting things about the product and how it came to be as well as the companies plans for the future.
+We recently had a talk with Marco Bozzola, the founder of Relio, and learned many interesting things about the product and how it came to be as well as the companies plan for the future.

 Relio 2 for specialized fine art uses

 Relio came to the development of its second-generation product realizing that the consumer/prosumer part is already taken by many other companies.
 This leads to the development of a product that is in its core a professional product (think of it as a relatively affordable scientific tool with applications that can include photography and videography among other things).

 Nonphotographic uses of the Relio

 We wanted to know who might need such a highly accurate small LED and the answer we got was very interesting.
 Apparently, there have already been quite a few costumers in different fields for the light (these have been early samples we are guessing) including some very interesting ones doing art reproduction (including on Leonardo da Vinci works), in stop motion studios (using a special DMX – more on that below), with super high-speed photoshoots (with BOLT robots and Phantom cameras), as well as commercial nature and food photography (using a unique cross polarizer also discussed below).